ravensorb/traefik-certificate-exporter/docker/README.md

   traefik-certificate-exporter:
     image: ravensorb/traefik-certificate-exporter:latest
     environment:
-      - CONFIG_FILE="/config/settings.json"           # Define this to set the config file
+      - TRAEFIK_CERTIFICATE_EXPORTER_CONFIG_FILE="/config/settings.json"  # Define this to set the config file
-      - TRAEFIK_FILESPEC="*.json"                     # Define this to set the file space to watch for changes
+      - TRAEFIK_CERTIFICATE_EXPORTER_FILESPEC="*.json"                    # Define this to set the file space to watch for changes
-      - TRAEFIK_RESOLVERID="resolver-http"            # Define this to set the resolver id to match against (optional)
+      - TRAEFIK_CERTIFICATE_EXPORTER_RESOLVERID="resolver-http"           # Define this to set the resolver id to match against (optional)
       - TRAEFIK_RESOLVERID_INOUTPUTPATHNAME=true                          # Define this to include the resolver name in the output path
-      # - DRYRUN=true                                   # Define this to indicate you want to do a dry run (don't actually export or restart)
+      # - TRAEFIK_CERTIFICATE_EXPORTER_DRYRUN=true                        # Define this to indicate you want to do a dry run (don't actually export or restart)
-      # - FLAT=true                                     # Define this to export all certificates in a single flat folder
+      # - TRAEFIK_CERTIFICATE_EXPORTER_FLAT=true                          # Define this to export all certificates in a single flat folder
-      - RESTART_CONTAINERS=true                       # Define this to indicate if containers with label set should be restarted
+      - TRAEFIK_CERTIFICATE_EXPORTER_RESTART_CONTAINERS=true              # Define this to indicate if containers with label set should be restarted
-      # - DOMAINS_INCLUDE=                              # comma seperated list of domain names to only export
+      # - TRAEFIK_CERTIFICATE_EXPORTER_INCLUDE_DOMAINS=                   # comma seperated list of domain names to only export
-      # - DOMAINS_EXCLUDE=                              # comma seperated list of domain names to exlude from exporting
+      # - TRAEFIK_CERTIFICATE_EXPORTER_EXCLUDE_DOMAINS=                   # comma seperated list of domain names to exlude from exporting
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro  # Only needed if you are going to be restarting containers
       - ./data/config:/config:rw                      # Only needed if you are going to set a config file to load
       - ./data/letsencrypt:/data:ro                   # Location of your acme files
       - ./data/certs:/certs:rw                        # Location you want to export certificates to
 ```

 # Credits

 This tool is HEAVLY influenced by the excellent work of [DanielHuisman](https://github.com/DanielHuisman) and [Marc Brückner](https://github.com/SnowMB)